 Some devices limit the voltage rather than the current.
 In this case the same formula can be used by replacing Current and CurrentCapacity with Voltage and PowerSupplyVoltage.

 For example, Suppose you connect a stepper motor rated for 420mA per phase to a T-CD2500.
 Reversing the equation above and using 420mA as Current gives:

 CommandData

-= 10 CurrentCapacity / Current = 10 2500mA / 420mA = 59.5 (round to 60)
+- = 10 CurrentCapacity / Current - = 10 2500mA / 420mA

 Therefore CommandData = 60.